Cjiangbpcs/gazenet_mxJiang/README.md

 # Gazenet: head pose estimation without keypoints in MXNET/GLUON

 We adopted the no-keypoints approach and reimplemented Ruiz et al., 2018 algorithm in MXNET/GLUON (hereafter gazenet).

+# Why GLUON?

 Compared to other deep learning platforms, MXNET (with GLUON API) not only provides the same simplicity and flexibility as Pytorch, but also allows data scientists to hybridize the deep learning networks to leverage performance optimizations of the symbolic graph.
 Moreover, MXNET/GLUON does not need to specify the input size of